 EQUIPMENT: French chef knife, cutting board, blender, food processor, 6-quart stockpot, 8-quart stockpot, large sauté skillet, large spoons for stirring

 PREPARATION TIME: 2 hours - Makes about 12 servings

 In the 6-quart stockpot, prepare your Basic Tomato Sauce, by simmering tomatoes, herbs, sugar and vegetable stock over medium-low 180°F (80°C), about 2 hours, stirring occasionally.
-(Scroll down for instruction on peeling tomatoes).
+(Scroll down for instructions on peeling tomatoes).

 Mushrooms (large sauté skillet)

-While your basic tomato sauce is simmering, prepare the tomato paste soffritto.
+While your basic tomato sauce is simmering, prepare the tomato paste sofrito.